For the Years Ended June 30, 2020 and 2019

 For the years ending June 30, 2020 and 2019, local chapter support consisted of the following:

 Bridgewater State University

-Each member of the Association is required to pay membership dues.
+Each member of the Association elects to pay membership dues.
 In conjunction with the members remitting their dues to the Association it also collects dues on behalf of the Massachusetts Teachers Association ("MTA") and the National Educators Association ("NEA").
 On a monthly basis the Association forwards to the MTA funds related to the dues for the MTA and the NEA.
-Dues paid to the MTA during the years ended June 30, 2018 and 2017 amounted to $947,641 and $931,683, respectively.
+Dues paid to the MTA during the years ended June 30, 2020 and 2019 amounted to $885,565 and $896,551, respectively.

 In 2020, the World Health Organization has declared COVID-19 to constitute a "Public Health Emergency of International Concern."
 The Association's business operations were disrupted due to the State mandated stay-at-home order and the closure of schools.
 However, given the uncertainty of this situation, an estimate of the financial impact to the Association, if any, cannot be reasonably estimated at this time.